 North Lanarkshire Schools Swimming Championships 2018 News Report

-buy Pregabalin tablets Swimmers from the Cumbernauld Swimming Club descended upon the Matt Busby Centre in Bellshill last Wednesday to compete in the North Lanarkshire Schools Swimming Competition.
+buy antabuse in india Swimmers from the Cumbernauld Swimming Club descended upon the Matt Busby Centre in Bellshill last Wednesday to compete in the North Lanarkshire Schools Swimming Competition.
 Swimmers look forward to this competition as it allows them bragging rights throughout North Lanarkshire as well as providing a vehicle to the National Schools Competition in January for those who make the grade.

 In the Boys 12 and under category Tristan Shepherd captured Gold in bot the 50 metre Freestyle and Backcrawl as well as a Silver in the 50 metre Breaststroke.
 Alfie Smith Bronze in both the 50 metre Breaststroke and Butterfly and Alfie Letham grabbed a Silver in the 50 metre Butterfly.